LauriM/Gunhack/README.md

 It is a coffeebreak roguelike, so don't expect to find complex in depth gameplay.

-Project page with binaries and screenshots is on my [website](http://www.laurimakinen.net/projects/gunhack.html).

 This game is "finished".
 Meaning that I will not actively develop it.
 However, if you make a patch, I am happy to include it if its good.

 Build Notes